 Again, I can’t stress how important it is to make time for yourself.
 If you have read this and thought, “When do I have the time to run a bath?”, you may be packing too much into one day.

 This is an easy one to overlook, but putting your needs before those of others is actually really important, especially at university where you are sometimes thrown into living with people who may take more than they give back.
 From experience I know that trying to please everyone is almost impossible, and why should you try?
 When it comes to doing what makes you happy and what you enjoy, make sure you speak up and voice your needs, even if other people around you don’t have the same opinion.

 Are you taking the time to exercise?

-The dreaded word for some I know, but it really is important.
-I’m no pro at science, but I do believe endorphins can boost your mood in a positive manner (if you don’t believe me try Google…).
+This is a dreaded word for some, I know, but it really is important.
+I’m no scien, but I do believe endorphins can boost your mood in a positive manner (if you don’t believe me try Google…).
 So get down to your local gym, or park, or even university sports clubs!
 There really is no excuse, there is something for everyone, and I guarantee you will start to feel better for incorporating this into your day.

 So that’s it, a few tips to keep you healthy and happy!
 I hope this helps and don’t forget you are the primary source of your happiness, so don’t neglect yourself.

 For more tips on how you can look after your mental health, have a look at our page on looking after yourself.